Day 1 – Monday, October 28, 2019

 C5 – Precarity and Newcomer Mental Health

-Newcomers to Alberta (including immigrants, refugees and people on migrant work permits) tend to be more vulnerable to workplace health and safety issues.
-Precarious work combined with other stressors such as isolation, racism, and precarious residency status can cause or exacerbate mental health issues, as well as create barriers for people to take action or access help.
-This panel will share the lived experience of newcomers, and explore some specific factors affecting newcomer workplace mental health.
+Newcomers to Alberta (including immigrants, refugees and people on migrant work permits) and Indigenous workers tend to be vulnerable to workplace health and safety issues.
+Precarious work combined with other stressors such as isolation, racism, precarious residency status and/or the ongoing effects of colonialism can cause or exacerbate mental health issues, as well as create barriers for people to take action or access help.
+This panel will share lived experiences of newcomer and Indigenous workers, and explore some specific factors affecting their workplace mental health.
+This presentation is hosted by the Alberta Workers’ Health Centre (AWHC).

 3:45 p.m. – 4:00 p.m. – Health Break